 “That T-rex saved us from the ‘raptors!
 By the time we left Jurassic Park, I was almost — hell, I WAS in love with her!”Dr. Alan Grant

-So let’s get started into our three strips.
+So let’s get started with our three strips.
 While Dark Horse’s Aliens had various stories within that universe to pull from, joining the eight pages of Aftershocks (our main strip) here is the return of Xenozoic Tales (at ten pages) and new back up Age of Reptiles (at 12 pages).
 Yes, our main strip is shorter than the others but cliffhangers in all three had to be carefully chosen.
-With a unique dinosaur theme throughout – movie sequel set in the present, one set in the far future and one set in the actual time of the dinosaurs – I never felt short changed and it never felt like anything other than a proper Jurassic Park title.
+With a unique dinosaur theme throughout – movie sequel set in the present, sci-fi action set in the far future and historical adventure set in the actual time of the dinosaurs – I never felt short changed and it never felt like anything other than a proper Jurassic Park title.

-We begin with that great double-page spread above, narrated by Alan as he watches the ‘rex destroy jeeps, tanks and anything else thrown at her.
+We turn over to this great double-page spread above, narrated by Alan as he watches the ‘rex destroy jeeps, tanks and anything else thrown at her.
 She’s furious with her prey but Alan’s inner thoughts are ones of love, of being grateful that she saved all their lives.
 Her very existence in the modern world is a miracle and , just like in the novel and the film, even though he and Ellie are frightened they’re equally in awe of her.

 InGen want to regain control, contain the animals and begin scientific experiments on them in an attempt to make back some of the money they’ve lost.
 They don’t want to reopen the park.
 A new character called Dr. Fischer is the face of the corporation.
 He believes Ian Malcolm‘s predictions were coincidence rather than proof of Chaos Theory and he makes it clear he stands for advancing the scientific community, rather than science itself, putting him at odds with Alan.